sagarvarulegit/demo-test-automation/README.md

 |-------------------|-------------------------------------------------------------|
 |sample-test-java   | Showcase Selenium-Java-Cucumber framework for Web           |
 |demo-karate-sagarv | Showcase API-Testing using Karate-framework implementation  |

+### CI/CD
+Tests are run in Circle-Ci pipeline on one of their internal docker images available.
+Workflow and Job information can be found in circle-ci configuration file:  ```config.yml```

 ### Run Tests
 ```mvn clean test```